 We Use Heat for More than Buildings

-Buildings are not the only or greatest user of heat in Canada.
+Buildings are neither the only, nor the greatest user of heat in Canada.
 Industry accounts for an even larger share of primary energy and heating use in Canada – about 30% of primary energy use in Canada (more if conversion and transmission losses are included).
 About 75% of industrial energy use is process heat and more than 60% of that heat is generated directly or indirectly from fossil fuels.

 Why does this matter?